 In 2006 HOPING formed a special alliance with the United Nations Relief and Works Agency (UNRWA) in order to highlight and raise awareness in the UK about the urgent issue of Palestinian refugee children.

 This UN agency is unique in terms of its service and its contributions to the welfare and human development of five generations of Palestinian refugees.
-Established in 1950, and originally envisaged as a temporary organisation, UNRWA has gradually adjusted its programmes to meet changing needs, and today it is the main provider of basic and emergency services - including education, health, relief and social - to over 5.15 million Palestinian refugees who are registered with UNRWA and live in the countries where UNRWA's mandate extends (Lebanon, Occupied Palestinian Territories, Jordan and Syria).
+Established in 1950, and originally envisaged as a temporary organisation, UNRWA has gradually adjusted its programmes to meet changing needs, and today it is the main provider of basic and emergency services - including education, health, relief and social care - to over 5.15 million Palestinian refugees who are registered with UNRWA and live in the countries where UNRWA's mandate extends (Lebanon, Occupied Palestinian Territories, Jordan and Syria).

 HOPING for UNRWA Statements